Emir1Kaan/Sally-vs-Green-Game/README.md

 ## First things you should know

-- I named Green as "Player" in png files.
+- I named Green as "Player" in png files and game file.
 - You should check your Num Lock before playing the game.
 - You can use Fullscreen while playing the game If you wish.
 - I put gamepad for playing on mobile or tablet but didn't test on those platforms enough.